dmehra/dmehra.github.io/_posts/2017-06-04-testers-digest-18-think-like-a-tester.md

 ---
+title: "Tester's Digest #18: Think Like A Tester"
-description: Think Like A Tester.
+excerpt: Think Like A Tester.
 This issue talks about critical reasoning and tester mindset.
 ---

 TESTER'S DIGEST